Chainflow/solana-mission-control/docs/config-desc.md

    - *delegation_alerts*

-      Configure **yes** if you wish to get alerts when there is a new delegation and your account balance has changed, otherwise make it **no**.
+      Configure **yes** if you wish to get alerts when there is a new delegation and your account balance changes, otherwise make it **no**.

    - *node_health_alert*